5and5/BO1-FirstRooms/README.md

 ## General
 * Round 10 start
 * Points set to 2000
-* Default fov set to 75
 * Fixed backward walking speed
 * Start with quick revive in solo
+* Doors can not be opened

 ## Grenades